gatling/gatling/src/sphinx/http/http_protocol.rst

 The ``Referer`` HTTP header can be automatically computed.
 This feature is enabled by default.

-To disable this feature, just add ``.disableAutomaticReferer`` to an HTTP Protocol Configuration definition.
+To disable this feature, just add ``.disableAutoReferer`` to an HTTP Protocol Configuration definition.

 .. _http-protocol-caching: